arkamar/hackvent2019/README.md

 API encodes information to the `token`.
 This [script](11/solve.sh) access platinum part with the flag.

+## Day 12

+> ### back to basic
+>
+> Santa used his time machine to get a present from the past. get your rusty
+> tools out of your cellar and solve this one!

 ## Day 14

 > ### Achtung das Flag